 All You Need to Know About Bursitis

 Bursitis is an inflammatory disorder caused by trauma due to direct impact or repetitive injury.
-Besides trauma, other risk factors associated with developing bursitis include rheumatoid arthritis, pseudogout, and gout.
-Bursitis causes tenderness, and pain in the affected tendon or bone.
+Besides injuries, other risk factors associated with developing bursitis include rheumatoid arthritis, pseudogout, and gout.
+Bursitis causes tenderness and pain in the affected tendon or bone.
 The bursae sacs might swell, which makes movement difficult quite often.
 The foot, knee, elbow, and shoulder are some of the joints that are most commonly affected.

 How Does Bursa Develop Pain and What you can Do to Recover?